Caishw/oohmedia/README.md

     npm run start

-# Route for Shopping center :
+## Route for Shopping center :

     localhost:3000/shopping-centers/

+## Route for Shopping center :

+    localhost:3000/assets/

 Things to do to complete the app